metatensor/metatensor/docs/src/index.rst

    running the simulations.

-For more information on these goals and how we are trying to fulfill them, please read the corresponding :ref:`documentation page <userdoc-goals>`.
+For more information on these goals and how we are trying to fulfill them, please read the corresponding :ref:`documentation page <about>`.
 Metatensor is still in the alpha phase of software development, so expect some rough corners and sharp edges.

 Development team
 ----------------